-Ask an older women for advice on the menopause
+Ask an elderly woman for advice on the menopause

 Men and young ladies have no personal experience of the menopause.

-Long before I experienced the change of life, as it was called, I made a point of talking to older ladies about their experiences.
-Should the menopause be viewed as something that needs serious medical treatment?
+Long before I experienced the change of life, as it was called, I made a point of talking to older ladies about their menopausal experiences.
+Should this condition be viewed as something that needs serious medical treatment?
 Women get it into their heads that the inevitable changeover from being a breeding machine to becoming an independent free spirit is not a happy event.

 They buy into a mindset of fear and horror at not being able to make oestrogen anymore.
 But cows and horses also have a finite amount of eggs and when they run out of them it is perfectly natural to experience a change of life without replacing hormones.
 I decided not to worry about the side effects and rather get on with the process of change.
 Throughout history women survived the menopause without replacing oestrogen and I was determined to do likewise.